+4. Good accommodation.
+Catz accommodation is of a very high standard.
+All first years and all third years are accommodated on the main site.
+Most importantly, all second years are accommodated together as a group in St Chad’s, an award-winning modern building situated in leafy gardens ten minutes’ walk away on Grange Road – they are not dispersed to smaller college houses, or required to seek privately rented accommodation.
+Where relevant, fourth years can also be housed in college accommodation (final year linguists 'count' as third years for accommodation purposes).
+Students pay rent only during term-time – usually thirty weeks each year - so accommodation costs are very competitive.

 5. Reassuring pastoral support.
-Catz students often comment on how many people are available to help them if they have financial, medical or emotional problems.
+Catz students often comment on how many people are available to help them if they have financial, health or emotional problems.
 The college runs an active pastoral system to support students, including a free student counselling scheme for any student who runs into difficulties.
 There are also many informal sources of support, such as teaching staff, the Chaplain, our college nurse, other college staff, and of course other students, too.

 6. Excellent facilities.
 The college has two libraries, and has an active policy of purchasing books requested by students.
 All rooms have internet access points.
 There are many sports facilities, including a boathouse, a gym, squash and badminton courts, and a large sports ground a short cycle ride away, including an all-weather astroturf hockey pitch..
-There are also many active college clubs and societies, in addition to all the university societies available to our students.
-The College and University also provide excellent careers support for students and alumni.
+There are also many active college clubs and societies, in addition to the large number of university societies available to our students.
+The College and University also provide unparalleled careers support for students and alumni.